 With that being said, an aircraft unit does not officially become a law enforcement aviation until the Tactical Flight Officer says so and starts up all the equipment.

 These equipment and devices include forward-looking infrared and video cameras and police radios, for instance.

 Most police agencies in the United States require law enforcement aviation members to be sworn police officers, first and foremost.
 Many of these also order a minimum of three to five years of on-ground patrol experience.

-There are four-year and community colleges, as well as police academies, that offer state-approved law enforcement certifications.
-This certification is an excellent steppingstone to get into the law enforcement profession.
+There are four-year and community colleges and police academies that offer state-approved law enforcement certifications.
+This certification is an excellent stepping stone to get into the law enforcement profession.

 When applying to be part of a police aviation unit, individuals with prior aviation experience will have higher chances to be selected.
-Outside the United States, however, members of airborne law enforcement units are also commonly composed of civilian staff.
+However, outside the United States, members of airborne law enforcement units are also commonly composed of civilian staff.

 Flight Qualification Requirements